Abraxas-365/ia-search/README.md

 # Text Parser and Embedding API, GPT response

-This project creates an api to query with GPT on your files, TODO: pdf integration This project also provides a text parser that can parse different file types, such as .md, .doc, .docx, and .txt, into paragraphs.
+This project creates an api to query with GPT on your files, TODO: pdf integration This project also provides a text parser, for parsing into chunks to be embbeded.
 It also includes an API to interact with OpenAI's GPT-3 and text embeddings services.

 ## Features